WISE-Community/docs/index.md

 title: WISE Docs Home
 ---

 Welcome to the WISE Docs page!
-This site contains documentation for WISE users, server administrators and developers.
+Here, you can find information for WISE users, server administrators and developers.

 # User guides